itu-devops/itu-minitwit-docker-swarm-teraform/README.md

 (these are just example values and were destroyed after writing this guide.)

-We now have all we need to bootsrap the docker swarm cluster and run minitwit on it.
+We now have all we need to bootstrap the docker swarm cluster and run minitwit on it.

 # Docker Stack

-`docker stack` is `docker-compose` but for swarm clusters. docker stacks let's us declaratively configure our services that we want to run in our cluster.
+`docker stack` is `docker-compose` but for swarm clusters. docker stacks lets us declaratively configure our services that we want to run in our cluster.
 A docker stack file is the same as a docker-compose but has a few more keys available, namely `deploy`, that let's us specify the number of replicas for `replicated services` or specify a service as a `global` service (1 container on each node).

 Relevant Docker documentation:
 * https://docs.docker.com/compose/swarm/